 Radnor Lake is an expansive 1,200-acre nature reserve with a peaceful ambiance.
 Hike one of the unpaved trails and explore the grounds.
 You can enjoy the spring and fall colors as well as the year-round light show when the sun descends and the multicolored rays reflect off the shimmering water.
 The area is also a habitat for native wildlife like beavers, otters and white-tailed deer.

 Following a historic migration and commercial route, the Natchez Trace Parkway is a scenic drive south of Nashville.
 In addition to the opportunity to view native wildlife as well as the spring and fall colors, you can visit overlooks situated along the route.
 Spanning Birdsong Hollow, the award-winning Double Arch Bridge was the first span of its kind in the nation.
 The segmental design provides unobstructed views of the valley and surrounding hills.

-After the sun goes down, take the Old Town Trolley night tour.
+After the sun goes down, take the Soul of Music City Tour.

 Leave the kids, kick back, and cruise through Music City enjoying scenic nighttime views and classic Nashville tunes.
 On this tour, you’ll not only be taken to popular points of interest, but talented guides will dazzle you with their musical talents and extensive historical knowledge of the city.

 The tour is a perfect choice for date night or a group outing and a definite must-do when in Nashville!